pillscapsules/yuhacksgang/README.md

-# PygameForBeginners
+# Zombie Shooter
-A simple 2D python game designed to teach you the pygame module.
+A simple 2D python game where two players face off in shooting zombies